TechWorldwithSahana/ch-3-ai-for-devops/README.md

 - A CI pipeline for building and testing a Node.js application
 - A CD pipeline for deploying the application
-- A failing pipeline example to demonstrate debugging using AI

 All pipelines are created and improved using AI prompts.